jb55/kindlize/README.md

 then sync and update my Kindle using my home computer later.
 You need to create `dropDir` on your computer manually.

+### mountDir=/media/Kindle/

+The mount point of your Kindle device.
+You have to make sure that `mountDir` is writable by your user account.

 ### incomingDir=/media/Kindle/documents/Incoming/

-Tells Kindlize where your Kindle content will show up in your file system (i.e., the `/media/Kindle` part) and which subdirectory you want to store the arXiv files (i.e., the `documents/Incoming` part).
+Tells Kindlize where your Kindle content will show up in your file system (i.e., the `/media/Kindle` part, which should be the same as `mountDir`) and which subdirectory you want to store the arXiv files (i.e., the `documents/Incoming` part).
 Note that `incomingDir` will always be synced to `dropDir`.
 You also need to create `incomingDir` on your Kindle manually.